 \section{Simulations and data}

-The goal of our analysis is to build a NN model able to infer the value of the $\tau$ cosmological parameter having as input \planck{} low-resolution polarization maps.
-In particular, in this work we use the \srolltwo{} maps at 100 and 143~GHz.
-In order to achieve our goal we need a large number of simulations to perform NN training, testing and validation.
-We generate simulated maps that include CMB emission, noise and instrumental systematic effects, as well as possible spurious signals coming from our Galaxy.
+The goal of our analysis is to build a NN model able to infer the value of the cosmological parameter $\tau$ from \planck{} low-resolution polarization input maps.
+In particular, in this work we used the \srolltwo{} maps at 100 and 143~GHz.
+To achieve this, we needed a large number of simulations to perform NN training, testing, and validation.
+We generated simulated maps that include CMB emission, noise, and instrumental systematic effects, as well as possible spurious signals coming from our Galaxy.
 In this section, we describe the simulations, the data, and the sky masks needed to avoid the highly contaminated Galactic plane region.